Murrieta Dental Bridges

 You are worried about getting the best dental restoration after losing a tooth.
 Have you thought about an affordable dental bridge?
 A dental bridge is a tool that helps with your smile and how your teeth work.
 Murrieta dental bridges have strong supports and natural-looking teeth.
 They fill in gaps and enhance both function and appearance.

-At our clinic, we understand that missing teeth can hurt how people feel about themselves and their health.
+At our clinic, we know that missing teeth can hurt self-esteem and health.
 We want to help you feel better by giving you ways to restore your smile and improve how you feel.

 Understanding Affordable Dental Bridges Near Me

 A traditional dental bridge includes two or more crowns on each side of a missing tooth gap.
 Natural teeth or implants support these crowns.
 The false teeth in the middle are called pontics.
-Pontics can be made from gold, other metals, porcelain, or a mix of these materials.
+Pontics can be made from gold, other metals, porcelain, or a mix of these materials, including metal wings for added support.
 Bridges are made to fit your mouth and can replace one or more missing teeth.
 We are happy to answer questions and help our patients.
-The traditional dental bridge closes the gap left by missing teeth and is supported by natural teeth or implants.
+A dental bridge closes the gap from missing teeth.
+Natural teeth or implants support it.

-Dental bridges are a common choice for fixing teeth and most dental insurance plans can help offset some costs.
+Dental bridges are a common fix for teeth.
+Most dental insurance plans and dental plans can help with some costs.
 They are helpful and look good.
 While they cost more than other options, they give a longer-lasting fix.
 Our team can explain the costs and help you invest wisely in dental health.
 We are here to answer your questions and help you choose what works best for you.
+The key features of a Murrieta dental bridge are:

 The key features of a Murrieta dental bridge are: